-Biomolecules have unique properties that determine how they contribute to the structure and function of cells and participate in the processes necessary to maintain life.
+Biochemistry and Molecular Cell Biology have unique properties that determine how they contribute to the structure and function of cells and participate in the processes necessary to maintain life.
 Students will come to an understanding of the central dogma of molecular biology: DNA makes RNA, and RNA makes protein.
 They will learn about how we classify the different amino acids and their bonding form the building blocks of complex proteins.
 The study of structures and functions of biomolecules that include carbohydrates, lipids, proteins and nucleic acids, which controls and processes the metabolism at cellular levels promoted by specific catalysts, flow of genetic information and gene regulation, DNA technology, role of biomolecules in normal physiological systems with some medical applications.
-Indepth knowledge of physical principles and techniques used in studying structure and mechanism of proteins and enzymes, visualization of three dimensional structures of enzymes, current knowledge of mechanism underlying catalysis of hydrolase, protease, flavin-dependent enzymes, biotin-dependent enzyme, enzymes in drug design and biotechnology.
+The course includes the molecular and cellular basic functions of life with specific foci on mechanisms that facilitate development of multicellular organisms (growth and heredity, interactions between cells, cell motility and transport and cell specialization).
+The part is built around human development from germ cells to an embryo and gives an introduction to the most important functions of the cell and its structures, embryology and the molecular mechanism of the developmental biology.
+The part includes elementary gene regulation with an emphasis on eukaryotes and molecular biological methods to study gene regulation.
+Usage of bioinformatics tools to study complex regulatory relationships and clinical genetics with an emphasis on human hereditary diseases.
+The part gives an overview of the latest methods that are used in medical research.
+The course is completed with an integrating project where the contents from the parts Biochemistry, Cell biology and Molecular biology and genetics are examined summationally.